xxx/raytracer/README.md

 `script.rb` has examples of image-based and programmatic textures, and changing to save the rendered image to a file instead of displaying it is a one line change to call `.write(filename)` rather than `display`.

+http://i.imgur.com/YQpHy0e.png is an example render from this tracer.